pydata/pydata-google-auth/docs/source/contributing.rst

 All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.

-If you are simply looking to start working with the *pandas-gbq* codebase, navigate to the `GitHub "issues" tab <https://github.com/pydata/pandas-gbq/issues>`_ and start looking through interesting issues.
+If you are simply looking to start working with the *pydata-google-auth* codebase, navigate to the `GitHub "issues" tab <https://github.com/pydata/pydata-google-auth/issues>`_ and start looking through interesting issues.

-Or maybe through using *pandas-gbq* you have an idea of your own or are looking for something in the documentation and thinking 'this can be improved'...you can do something about it!
+Or maybe through using *pydata-google-auth* you have an idea of your own or are looking for something in the documentation and thinking 'this can be improved'...you can do something about it!

 Feel free to ask questions on the `mailing list